Lenovo Brand World

 Need help?
 Click here.

-Licensing or usage rights
+Licensing and usage rights

 Characters

-Shapes
+Shapes and construction

 Anchor point detail of simplified shapes